Last updated on July 11th, 2022 at 01:57 pm

-I’ve exchanged information with my readers about what constitutes a Toxic Mom and how work to preserve one’s own sanity when you are the daughter of one.
+I’ve exchanged information with my readers about what constitutes a Toxic Mom and how to work to preserve one’s own sanity when you are the daughter of one.

-I hope that I’ve created a community, a forum and a language for objectively looking at this topic.
+I hope that I’ve created a community, a forum, and a language for objectively looking at this topic.

-The book is far from done, but last time I looked I had 20 pretty good chapters and if I can create 20 reader narratives to splice in I’ll be happy.
+My book is almost done, but last time I looked I had 20 pretty good chapters and if I can create 20 reader narratives to splice in I’ll be happy.
 My goal is to provide a spectrum of mom toxicity, a place to capture and honor stories where women struggling with toxic mom issues can compare their own experiences.
 Most of all, I want readers to know that they are far from alone in their struggles to be a good person when their own mother isn’t.

-Here’s your sneak peek at Chapter One.
+Here’s your sneak peek at Chapter One of my book.

 “As a child what little I felt about my mother was that she was a tyrant.